-The Company expects that its current capital resources will not be sufficient to carry out its exploration and evaluation plans and operations through its current operating period.
+The Company expects that its current capital resources will not be sufficient to carry out its exploration and evaluation plans and operations through its next fiscal year.
 The Company is planning to use equity financing to support ongoing operations; however there is no assurance that additional funding and/or suitable joint venture agreements will be obtained.